 After a great last day we have returned to the apartment to start packing.

 Hopefully all of our flights will be on time.
 We've heard that there may be up to 6 inches of snow falling the day we return (Monday).
 If any of you have any say in this, could you request that it wait for a couple weeks?
 Thanks.
-See you soon.
-There's really no place like home.

 Sister LaDonna Olson, M.A.